atomaszewicz/Bond/RStudio/Analysis.md

 ## Set up

-We open RStudio, and begin by changing our directory to that which contains the James Bond data.
+To begin we open RStudio, and change our directory to that which contains the James Bond data.

 ```R
 setwd("C:/Users/Alex/Documents/Data/Movies/Franchise/Bond")